smogon/pokemon-showdown/CONTRIBUTING.md

 - `'` as in `'fireblast'` for any string not meant to be displayed to the user; i.e. IDs
 - `"` as in `"Fire Blast"` for any string meant to be displayed verbatim to the user; i.e. names (i.e. usernames, move names, etc), most English text, and help entries of chat commands

-As far as I know, we don't use strings for anything else, but if you need to use strings in a way that doesn't conform the the above three, ask Zarel in the Development chatroom to decide (and default to `` ` `` in lieu of a decision).
+As far as I know, we don't use strings for anything else, but if you need to use strings in a way that doesn't conform to the above three, ask Zarel in the Development chatroom to decide (and default to `` ` `` in lieu of a decision).

 Unfortunately, since this is not a convention the linter can test for (and also because our older string standards predate PS), a lot of existing code is wrong on this, so you can't look at surrounding code to get an idea of what the convention should be.
 Refer to the above paragraph as the definitive rule.